Afro-Emiratis

-Afro-Emiratis (Standard Arabic: الإماراتيون الأفارقة; Emirati Arabic: الإماراتيين الأفارقة), also known as African Emiratis and Black Emiratis, are Emiratis of full or partial Black African and Afro-Arab descent.
+Afro-Emiratis (Standard Arabic: الإماراتيون الأفارقة; Emirati Arabic: خِدَّام), also known as African Emiratis and Black Emiratis, are Emiratis of full or partial Black African and Afro-Arab descent.
 They are mostly concentrated in the Northern Emirates.
 Despite their minority status within the broader Emirati population, they have a significant historical presence and cultural contribution, especially in sports and music.

 Their ancestry can be traced back to individuals who were historically involved in trade and cultural exchanges between the Arabian Peninsula, Iran, and various regions of Africa.
 These populations include individuals who were brought to the region as slaves during the Indian Ocean slave trade era, as well as those who migrated to the UAE for trade, employment, or other purposes.

 History

 The history of Afro-Emiratis dates back centuries, with evidence of trade and cultural interactions between the Arabian Peninsula and Africa existing since ancient times.
 Most Afro-Emiratis trace their roots to Zanzibari, East African, and Southern African slaves who were brought to the region during the Indian Ocean slave trade era.
 The UAE's proximity to the Omani, British, and Portuguese Empires and its involvement in maritime trade routes as well as the pearl diving industry played a significant role in shaping the presence of individuals of African descent in the region.

 Zanzibar: A historic island in the Indian Ocean, significant in the context of Zanzibari migration and diaspora.

 The period of decolonization between World War II and the 1970s brought significant changes, particularly regarding nationality laws.
 While some residents were incorporated as citizens, others found themselves marginalized due to perceived bloodlines that didn't fit into the imagined "national" communities of the newly formed states.
 Migration from Zanzibar to the UAE, notably Dubai and Abu Dhabi, saw a significant influx of Zanzibaris in 1964 following the Zanzibar Revolution.
 However, challenges arose in proving Arab lineage to be recognized as citizens, with some needing to trace their genealogies to specific Arab tribes.
 The categorization of Zanzibaris as Arabs was contested, with differing perspectives from British authorities, UNHCR, Abu Dhabi, and Dubai, impacting where they could reside and what rights they could have.

 British authorities in the 1960s grappled with conflicting policies regarding Zanzibaris, oscillating between categorizing them as "people of the Gulf," beyond their jurisdiction, and as "foreigners," subject to British control.
 This ambiguity stemmed from concerns over pan-Arabism, prompting the British government to tighten controls on "illegal migration" through stricter residency permit and visa systems.
 However, Zanzibari's presence in Dubai and Abu Dhabi often challenged these regulations, leading to tensions during events like the "Middle East War" in the late 1960s, where demonstrations erupted, unsettling British advisors and local governments.